tewarid/tewarid.github.io/_posts/2010/2010-12-16-information-in-a-pcap-file-with-a-single-tcp-ip-packet.md

 tags: pcap tcp format
 comments: true
 ---
+# Information in a PCAP file with a single TCP/IP packet

 If you need to create packets for your protocol so that you can test a Wireshark dissector, the following information may be useful to you.
 The PCAP [file format](http://wiki.wireshark.org/Development/LibpcapFileFormat) is well documented in the Wireshark Wiki.